Return to the home page

 Will I be able to park near the start of the ride?

 You will be directed to a parking place by stewards.
 Parking is very close to the start of the course, the secretary’s tent, toilets and refreshments.
+If the weather is wet we have tractors and drivers to help you move your vehicle.

 What if I am transporting more than one load of horses?